kwtc/persistence/README.md

 - [Dapper type mappers](#mappers)

 ## <a name="factories"></a>Connection factories
-Factory implementations for MySql, MsSql and SQLite connections implementing an `IConnectionFactory` interface which exposes the following methods:
+Factory implementations for MySql, MsSql and SQLite connections implementing an `IConnectionFactory` interface which expose the following methods:

 ```c#
 Task<IDbConnection> GetAsync(CancellationToken cancellationToken = default);
 Task<IDbConnection> GetAsync(string configKey, CancellationToken cancellationToken = default);
 ```

 They are designed to be used with dependency injection taking a `Microsoft.Extensions.Configuration.IConfiguration` object which provides access to connection string configuration.
-When getting connections you have the option to use pass a configuration key with section support  e.g. `ImportantStrings:BestConnectionEver` or use the default `ConnectionStrings:DefaultConnection`.
+When getting connections you have the options to use a configuration key with section support  e.g. `ImportantStrings:BestConnectionEver` or not which will default to using `ConnectionStrings:DefaultConnection`.

 The factories are implemented using the following data providers: